-The CRP's activities are aimed at conducting research, advocacy, and training with a view to assessing and informing the compliance of domestic law and policy with international and regional instruments.
+Activities within the project are generally aimed at conducting research, advocacy, and training with a view to assess and inform the compliance of domestic law and policy with the international and regional instruments.
 The work of the CRP is grounded in both the UN Convention on the Rights of the Child as well as the African Charter on the Rights and Welfare of the Child (ACRWC).